mhrosas/mhrosas.github.io/CAenSevilla.md

 - [Stefan Trandafir](https://www.researchgate.net/profile/Stefan-Trandafir)
   > Stefan was a frecuent visitor to the group during
   >  his PhD at Simon Fraser University in Vacouver.
 During
-  > this time, he delved deeper into some ideas regarding the
+  > this time, he delved into some ideas regarding the
   > study of Kronecker coefficients, which partially stemmed
   > from our group's discussions.
-  > Additionally, he collaborated us in an article on a new
+  > Additionally, he wrote an article with us on a new
   > symmetry exhibited by the Littlewood-Richardso
   > coefficients.
+  >
   > Stefan currently holds a
   > postdoctoral position with the quantum information group of
   >  Adan Cabello in Sevilla.